cha6z/Modern-Control/README.md

 ### Report

-The report component documents the project background, methodology, implementation process, results, discussion, and conclusions.
+The report component documents the project background, methodology, implementation process, results, analysis, and conclusions.

 ## Purpose of this Repository

 This repository is intended to:

-* Archive the completed EGH445 project
+* archive the completed EGH445 project;
-* Document the code, report, and demonstration material
+* document the code, report, and demonstration material;
-* Provide a structured reference for future academic and engineering work
+* provide a structured reference for future academic and engineering work;
-* Showcase the final project outcome
+* showcase the final project outcome and assessment performance.

 ## Author

 **Chabod Masere**

-**Bachelor of Engineering, Electrical & Aerospace**
-**Master of Robotics and Artificial Intelligence**
+**Bachelor of Engineering, Electrical & Aerospace** **Master of Robotics and Artificial Intelligence**